 The One for Watersports

-Located by the long, beautiful, often underpopulated Cheung Sha beach, on the south coast of Lantau, Long Coast Seasport is a top choice for water babies; it’s a watersports centre offering sailing, surfing, windsurfing, kiteboarding, kayaking, wakeboarding and more, with lessons and combined activity and accommodation packages available.
+Located by the long, beautiful, often underpopulated Cheung Sha beach, on the south coast of Lantau, Long Coast Seasport is a top choice for water babies looking to go camping in Hong Kong; it’s a watersports centre offering sailing, surfing, windsurfing, kiteboarding, kayaking, wakeboarding and more, with lessons and combined activity and accommodation packages available.
 It’s very much at the glamping end of the spectrum, with fully equipped safari tents and static caravans featuring aircon, comfortable beds and private bathrooms.
 Breakfast is included, and there are shops and popular restaurants such as Bathers on the beach.